Healthcare in Cuba: Cuba and international healthcare

 Cuban doctors have been part of a large-scale plan by the Cuban state to provide free medical aid and services to the international community (especially third world countries) following natural disasters.
 Currently dozens of American medical students are trained to assist in these donations at the Escuela Latino Americana de Medicina (ELAM).

 Cuba's missions in 68 countries are staffed by 25,000 Cuban doctors.
 Medical teams have worked in crisis such as the South Asian tsunami and the 2005 Kashmir earthquake.
 Nearly 2,000 Cuban doctors are currently working in Africa in countries including South Africa, Gambia, Guinea Bissau and Mali.
 Since the Chernobyl nuclear plant exploded in 1986, more than 20,000 children from Ukraine, Belarus and Russia have traveled to Cuba for treatment of radiation sickness and psychologically based problems associated with the radiation disaster.
-In response to the 2005 Hurricane Katrina disaster, Castro offered to send a "brigade" of 1,500 doctors to the U.S. to provide humanitarian aid, but the U.S. never accepted.
+In response to the 2005 Hurricane Katrina disaster, Castro offered to send a "brigade" of 1,500 doctors to the U.S. to provide humanitarian aid, but the U.S. did not accept.

 Cuba currently exports considerable health services and personnel to Venezuela in exchange for subsidized oil.
 Around 30,000 medical professionals were sent to the country in exchange for more than 100,000 barrels of oil per day.
 Cuban doctors play a primary role in the Mission Barrio Adentro (Spanish: "Mission Into the Neighborhood") social welfare program established in Venezuela under former Venezuelan president Hugo Chávez.

-Through Operación Milagro (in English, “Operation Miracle”), Cuba began in 2004 to pay for Venezuelans with reversible blindness to travel to Cuba for free operations to restore their sight.
+Through Operación Milagro (in English, "Operation Miracle"), Cuba began in 2004 to pay for Venezuelans with reversible blindness to travel to Cuba for free operations to restore their sight.
 Over 200,000 Venezuelans received this free surgery.
 In 2005, Cuba established a new ophthalmology center in Venezuela, and later expanded its program to 30 Venezuelan hospitals.
 Cuba continued to grow the program and by 2017 had established 69 Operación Milagro clinics in 15 different countries.
 By 2019, over 4 million people in 34 countries had received free surgery through the program.

-Cuba also successfully exports many medical products, such as vaccines.
+Cuba also exports many medical products, such as vaccines.